Skip to content

 The mission of Jobs for the Future (JFF)—to drive transformation of the U.S. education and workforce systems to achieve equitable economic advancement for all—aligns well with Indeed’s mission to help all people, including jobseekers who face barriers, get jobs.
 Given the impact climate change and climate action have on the future of work, jobs, and advancement, JFF and Indeed have come together to contribute to our shared organizational goals.
 Together, we are working to provide insights, awareness, and outcomes supporting a just transition.
 Our focus is on supporting communities of color and jobseekers encountering barriers as they seek to enter the expanding green economy and workforce.

-Furthermore, JFF, in collaboration with mission-aligned and climate action-committed organizations such as the World Resources Institute (WRI), is co-ideating technology-driven products like the Green Quotient (GQ) to measure the climate impact of jobs and maximize jobs-driven decarbonization.
-To further this effort, JFF has brought together the Green Quotient Circle of Co-Creators (GQ Circle) to cocreate and copilot similar ideas and solutions to catalyze a just transition to a green economy.
+Furthermore, JFF, in collaboration with mission-aligned and climate action-committed organizations, has established the Green Quotient Circle of Co-Creators (GQ Circle) to co-ideate, cocreate, and copilot ideas and solutions to address the opportunity of measuring the climate impact of jobs, maximize jobs-driven decarbonization, and catalyze a just transition to a green economy.

 GQ Circle: